10 Essential surf and water photography tips for beginners

 Surf photography is 50 percent swimming and waiting, 50 percent actually shooting.
 The ocean is unpredictable, especially at beach breaks, and the best shots often come in between long lulls.

 One morning stands out as a perfect example.
 A girlfriend of mine wanted photos of her surfing in a skirt, such a fun concept.
 The waves that day were pretty average, a bit clunky, but we paddled out anyway.
-After she caught a so-so wave, she was paddling back out when suddenly, out of nowhere, this perfect wave rolled in.
+After she caught an average wave, she was paddling back out when suddenly, out of nowhere, this perfect wave rolled in.
 Totally unexpected.
-I was in position, ready, and captured it.
+I was in position and captured it.

 We both started screaming with excitement in the water.
 That photo remains one of my favourites to this day, not just because of the shot itself, but because of the stoke we shared in that moment.